Solo Climber – Mike Dunne

 Training, Groups and Sport Climbing

-I do bugger all training, occasionally I do some pull-ups or lift a weight but never with the intention of getting better at climbing, I just get bored.
+I don’t really do any training, occasionally I do some pull-ups or lift a weight but never with the intention of getting better at climbing, I just get bored.
 If it wasn’t for climbing I’d be very unfit.

 I’m not a member of any climbing groups, I don’t do competitions and I never plan on changing that.
-I climb for myself, competitions make my skin crawl.
-I don’t like climbing magazines or forums or any of that stuff, it just gets in the way.
+I simply enjoy climbing for myself.
+I’m not into climbing magazines or forums or any of that stuff, it just gets in the way.
 Too much attention is on the E9’s and F9b’s, impressive yes, but a nice long VS is better for the spirit.

 My only ambition in climbing really is to have a good time, and not fall back into the trap of climbing hard, and risking your life, solely to impress people.
 Climbing’s become a much more personal experience for me in the past year, I’m trying to keep all the gubbins around me blocked out.
 The best climber really is the one having the most fun, people laugh when I say that but I stand by it.
 You could be announced champion of the world in climbing but it will only last a matter of years, you’ll live and die just like everyone else, and you’ll have probably sacrificed a load of good times for training and competitions.